-In recent seasons, McLaughlin performed the roles of Judge/Captain/Crook in Bernstein’s Candide with the Baltimore Symphony Orchestra, Schaunard in Puccini’s La bohème with Virginia Opera, and Gregorio in an exciting co-production of Roméo et Juliette with Opera Carolina, Virginia Opera, Lyric Opera Baltimore, and Toledo Opera.
+Additional recent engagements include the roles of Judge/Captain/Crook in Bernstein’s Candide with the Baltimore Symphony Orchestra, Schaunard in Puccini’s La bohème with Virginia Opera, and Gregorio in an exciting co-production of Roméo et Juliette with Opera Carolina, Virginia Opera, Lyric Opera Baltimore, and Toledo Opera.

-As a concert artist, Mr. McLaughlin performed as the baritone soloist in Faure’s Requiem and Bach’s Johannes Passion with the National Philharmonic Orchestra at The Strathmore; Mahler’s Das Lied von der Erde with Inscape Orchestra; Orff’s Carmina Burana and the world première of Debussy’s La Saulaie at The Clarice Smith Performing Arts Center; Argento’s A Few Words About Chekhov at the Art of Argento Festival; and Mahler’s Lieder eines fahrenden gesellen with Capital City Symphony.
+As a concert artist, Mr. McLaughlin performed as the baritone soloist in Faure’s Requiem and Bach’s Johannes Passion with the National Philharmonic Orchestra at The Strathmore, Mahler’s Das Lied von der Erde with Inscape Orchestra, Orff’s Carmina Burana at The Clarice Smith Performing Arts Center, and Mahler’s Lieder eines fahrenden Gesellen with Capital City Symphony.
 He also had the honor of joining famed mezzo-soprano and new music advocate, Frederica von Stade, and maestro Timothy Long in “A Few Words About Chekhov” to close out the University of Maryland’s 2012 Art of Argento Festival.

 McLaughlin held artist apprenticeships at the Aspen Music Festival and School, Pine Mountain Music Festival, Virginia Opera, and at Central City Opera, where he made his professional début as Le Dancaïre in Carmen, and performed as Guccio in Gianni Schicchi.